Jtranod98/PyBer_Analysis/README.md

  ![PyBer_fare_summary.png](analysis/PyBer_fare_summary.png)

 The graph data is consistent with the table data; that the rural cities total fares were significantly lower than the urban cities.
 Also, the graph showed that there is a parallel trend between city type in total fare; when one goes up the other also goes up.
 For example, there was a peak in total fare at the last week of February, the total fare of all three type of cities also went up.
-Then, there was a slide right after, all cities also went down at the same rate.
+Then, there was a slide right after, all cities also went down.

 ## Summary